YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * [General Purpose] 100mm twin; 533mm quintuple conventional torpedoes; 113mm dual AA; Toolbox; Oxytorp
   * [Poverty] 100mm twin; 533mm quadruple conventional torpedoes; 113mm dual AA; Toolbox; AA Radar

-* Desc: San DDiego, is that you?
+* Desc:
->The last word in terms of DD AA and well capable of going toe-to-toe with most CL on their own field of expertise, while being vastly superior in terms of damage output, survivability, ASW prowess and - most importantly - barrage quality.
+>Don't let the kit or the (admittedly excellent by DD standards) AA efficiency; Z46 is a very capable barrage barge ~~(barrarge?)~~ that just so happens to throw a little AA in the mix, not nearly enough to bother actual flying threats.
-Proud owner of a quick-firing, high-volume, AP conal barrage with four homing torpedoes to the side that is boosted both by her own +APdmg skill (do not take AP DD guns unless you hate her) and her high torp stat, she puts every other standard DD barrage in the game to shame and is the main reason for her astounding effectiveness; the AA proficiency is a nice cherry on top, but not her main draw.
+Proud owner of a quick-firing, high-volume, AP conal barrage with four homing torpedoes to the side that is boosted both by her own +APdmg skill (only use the recently released golden KMS DD AP gun or stick with the usual quick-firing solutions) and her high torp stat, she puts every other standard DD barrage in the game to shame and is the main reason for her remarkable prowess.
+That said, like most KMS DD, her normal torpedoes are pretty bad and will bank on her gunnery to pull through.